By computing the first few derivatives and looking for a pattern,... | Channels for Pearson+

 Higher Order Derivatives

 Higher order derivatives refer to the derivatives of a function taken multiple times.
-For example, the second derivative is the derivative of the derivative, and so on.
-In this problem, you are asked to find the 73rd derivative, which involves repeatedly applying differentiation rules and identifying any emerging patterns in the derivatives.
+For example, the second derivative is the derivative of the first derivative.
+In this problem, you need to compute the 110th derivative, which involves identifying a pattern in the derivatives of the given function.

 Recommended video: